-As a obstetrician, one of the most common questions I hear from my patients is: What are some natural ways to deal with an upset stomach, heartburn or acid reflux?
+As an obstetrician, one of the most common questions I hear from my pregnant patients is: What are some natural ways to deal with an upset stomach, heartburn, or acid reflux?

 A spike in hormones during pregnancy – especially progesterone – basically slows down the digestive process and relaxes the stomach valve that keeps acid out of your esophagus.
 In other words, it takes a longer amount of time for food to travel from your mouth into your stomach, and through your intestines before ultimately becoming waste.